CRS-Scheduler/CRS-Scheduler/README.md

 2. Run the following in the terminal: `flutter run -d chrome --web-browser-flag "--disable-web-security"`
 3. Let the webapp bootup

-Note: Type `"r"` in terminal to hot-restart
+Note: Type `r` in terminal to hot-restart